Want to peruse retro England shirts? Read on…

 Home Shirt from 30s to 50s

-You can also get a classic home shirt worn from the 1930s through to the 1950s – a design which was the template for many future England shirts.
+You can also get a classic home shirt worn from the 1930s through to the 1950s (above right) – a design which was the template for many future England shirts.
 This period saw England rejoining FIFA in 1946, 18 years after leaving the confederation due to a dispute over payment to amateur players.

 Towards the end of the 1940s England claimed two memorable victories – winning 4-0 against reigning World Champions Italy and then 10-0 over an undefeated Portugal in Lisbon.